Carroll Six: Car details

 The Carroll Six was offered in both a two-door roadster model and as a four-door open touring sedan.
 The four-door had a distinctive black leather over steel California top, which was a non-folding hardtop with an opera window in the C-pillar.
 The car was also unusual in that the radiator was placed behind the front axle.
 Two paint colors were available, Carroll Green and Burgundy Red, each in two-tone finishes.

 It sold for US$3985 FOB and offered many items as standard, such as a leather interior, at a time when options were becoming popular among car buyers.

 The cars were assembled from parts purchased from various manufacturers.
 Carroll Cars were fitted with a Buda six-cylinder engine, but there are records showing that Beaver sixes and Rochester sixes may have been used.
 The 66 hp engine's top speed was 62 mph/100 km/h.

+The Carroll Six car was exhibited at the Cleveland Automobile Show in 1921 and advertised as having an aluminum frame.

 Production

 Actual production figures vary.
 Approximately 600 cars were built; however, some sources state that the number is about 400 cars, mostly touring sedans.
-Other sources state 183 cars.
+Other sources state 235 or 183 cars.
 Only one confirmed survivor, a Carroll Green touring sedan, is on display at the William E. Swigart, Jr. Antique Automobile Museum located in Huntingdon, Pennsylvania.
 This car was purchased directly from Charles F. Carroll in 1967 and had been his personal car for many years.